Why Your Legacy React Codebase Confuses AI Coding Agents

 AI agents stumble on mature codebases because they have accreted multiple valid answers to the same question — and an agent has no way to know which one is current.

-It also confuses AI coding agents on the very first file.
+They also confused AI coding agents on the very first file.
+And they confused them for the same handful of reasons, regardless of stack.

 Not because the agents are bad.
-Because the codebase has accreted multiple valid answers to the same question, and an agent — unlike a senior engineer — has no way to know which answer is the current one.
+Because each codebase had accreted multiple valid answers to the same question, and an agent — unlike a senior engineer — has no way to know which answer is the current one.

 This post is about why that happens, and how to recognise it in your own codebase before you write a single rule for Claude Code, Cursor, or Copilot.